 “Children with APD often do not recognize subtle differences between sounds in words, even though the sounds themselves are loud and clear.
-For example, the request ‘Tell me how a chair and a couch are alike’ may sound to a child with APD like ‘Tell me how a couch and a chair are alike.’
-It can even be understood by the child as ‘Tell me how a cow and a hair are alike.’
-These kinds of problems are more likely to occur when a person with APD is in a noisy environment or when he or she is listening to complex information.”
+For example, the request ‘Tell me how a chair and a couch are alike’ may sound to a child with APD like ‘Tell me how a cow and a hair are alike.’
+This kind of problem is more likely to occur when a person with APD is in a noisy environment or when he or she is listening to complex information.”

 Children with Central Auditory Processing Disorder often exhibit difficulties with language-based learning tasks.
-Such tasks include listening to instructions or lectures, reading, communicating with or understanding others.
-Needless to say, CAPD can make many aspects of daily learning seem confusing to the child.
+These tasks include listening to instructions, lectures, reading, communicating with or understanding others.
+Needless to say, auditory processing disorder can make many aspects of daily learning seem confusing to your child.

-**Earobics is an inexpensive program that can be used at home in a home school or tutorial environment pretty easily.
+**Earobics is an inexpensive program that can be used for homeschooling auditory processing disorder kids or for tutoring.
 It is best used with headphones to provide clarity.
-Our kids used this program and like it quite well.
-There are different levels for different ages, and for older children, you’ll want to be certain to get the version for adolescents and adults.
+Our kids used this program and liked it quite well.
+There are different levels for different ages.
+For older children, you’ll want to be certain to get the version for adolescents and adults.
 Earobics uses a game-based format that is entertaining, which makes it easy to get kids to use.